NickDub/gladys-yamaha/README.md

 Gladys Yamaha
 =======================

 This module allows you to control your Yamaha receiver in Gladys.
+It is based on [yamaha-nodejs](https://github.com/PSeitz/yamaha-nodejs) module from PSeitz.

 ### Installation